 I still haven’t written a ton about Ireland, and I am still processing my experience there (after almost two years of being back home in Canada).
 The people in Ireland are wonderful and the country is beautiful, but my experience was hard and filled with a lot of ups and downs.
 It wasn’t always easy, but I don’t regret going.

 If you don’t know the story I went to Ireland on a working holiday visa in August 2016.
 I was supposed to stay there for two years.
-However the last job I worked was a temp job for an office that I started in February 2018.
+However, the last job I worked at was an office temp job I started in February 2018.
 That May I was told my position was ending.
 Now I knew the job was a temp job.
 I wasn’t given an exact timeline when I started, but I was hoping that it would end closer to July or even early August.
 But it ended at the beginning of May.
 I had a short trip to Oslo, Norway planned and I wondered if I should cancel, but I did end up going.

 It took a lot of time and energy for me to find the work I did (I had other jobs before the office temp one), and I couldn’t go through that stress again.
 I’d be spending time and energy on something that was going to last a few months at most.
 And then if I found a job I’d have to work to save up money for rent, and I wouldn’t get to spend the last few months enjoying Ireland.
 I’d just be working to survive and then go home.